-Sprint leaks tip Direct Connect Now app for Android, Total Equipment Protection for iPhoneAlex Wagner - Deputy Managing Editor, News Desk
+Sprint leaks tip Direct Connect Now app for Android, Total Equipment Protection for iPhoneAlex Wagner - Editorial Director of News and Content

 Shortly after a rumor alleged that Sprint may be cooking up an LTE Windows Phone for release later this year, a new pair of reports are claiming that the carrier also have some goodies for Android and iOS users as well.
 (Though they're probably not quite as exciting as a new 4G phone.)
 First up, a leaked image sent to The Verge shows that Sprint may soon release an Android app called "Direct Connect Now" that'll give users access to Sprint's Direct Connect network as well as interoperability with the older iDEN push-to-talk network.
 There's no mention of exactly when the Direct Connect Now app will be coming, but the leaked shot does mention that the app will be available to the Samsung Transform Ultra initially and then will be expanded to more non-embedded devices later on.